rust-lang/book/second-edition/src/ch15-03-drop.md

 demonstrate when Rust will call `drop`.

 In `main`, we create two instances of `CustomSmartPointer` and then print `CustomSmartPointers created.`.
-At the end of `main`, our instance of `CustomSmartPointer` will go out of scope, and Rust will call the code we put in the `drop` method, printing our final message.
+At the end of `main`, our instances of `CustomSmartPointer` will go out of scope, and Rust will call the code we put in the `drop` method, printing our final message.
 Note that we didn’t need to call the `drop` method explicitly.